HSLUDEM/DEM_Documentation/docs/source/modelling_method/gen_conv_techs/heat_pump.rst

 .. math:: \mathtt{v\_h\_hp} = \mathtt{COP} \cdot \mathtt{u\_e\_hp}

+The symbols and names of the flows are

+.. include:: ../../../how_to_use_the_model/flows_tables/hp.rst

 COP modes
 -----------------------------------------------------------
 There are several ways to set the COP of the heat pumps.